jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 Now our code:
 1. hide errors when loading success.
-2. error does not dissapear after a while without resolving user problem,
+2. error does not disappear after a while without resolving user problem,
-3. show progress bar.
+3. show the progress bar.

-And ofcourse we can shoe more detailed messages
+And of course we can shoe more detailed messages

 ```kotlin
 fun showError() {